 Apart from the treatment the other costs like travelling, hotels and food are all cheaper in India.
 The boarding and lodging cost for the patient and one attendant in a decent airconditioned guest house would be around USD 40-60 per day.
 Those who have to stay for long periods can even rent an apartment for around 300-400 USD per month.
 The stay in cancer cases is longer where the patient needs multi modality treatment.
 For query please whatsapp at +91-9958222443 or email to email@example.com

 Cancer treatment requires high quality equipments and care.
 Hence in India cancer hospitals are majorly tertiary care setups.
 Some of the best cancer hospitals in India with best in class facilities are located in Delhi/NCR and Mumbai.
 In Delhi/NCR we have hospitals like Fortis Memorial Research Institute, Gurgaon, India whcih is considered as one of the most advanced hospitals for cancer treatment.
 Apart from Fortis we have Paras Hospital Gurgaon, India which is a great setup for cancer surgeries.
-Similarly in Munbai we have Nanavati hospital which offers great cancer treatment facilities all the way from cancer surgery, chemotherapy, liver transplant, bone marrow transplant and even heart and lung transplants.
+Similarly in Faridabad we have Metro hospital which offers great cancer treatment facilities all the way from cancer surgery, chemotherapy, liver transplant, kidney transplant etc

 Modular fully equipped Operation Theatres with hepa-filters for zero infection rate and C-Arm backed by a state of art ICU helps us in providing world class treatment to our patients.
 Similarly in cases of transplant our well equipped isolation rooms ensure a zero infection rate which is very important for transplant patients as they have compromised immunity after the surgery.